JAY AND SILENT BOB REBOOT

 I was half-writing this review in my head when I clicked play, and the awkwardly unfunny opening scene (shown in the none-too inspiring trailer below) did little to curb my growing smugness.
 Yet once it got going, this call-back heavy comeback ended up being surprisingly good – even if it relies way more on fond memories of now decades-old flicks rather than doing much new.
 Not that this is necessarily a problem, given it’s clearly intended to be a love letter to his fans along with his family.
 And besides, in an age when everything from Star Wars to Halloween has been returned to its roots, why not Jay and Silent Bob too?

 What little plot there is revolves around our titular heroes once again going on a road trip to Hollywood to interfere with a movie.
 This time around it’s a new comic-book movie being made of the old comic-book movie those two were the basis for: Bluntman and Chronic.
 So it’s reboot time which, as they get told in a very self-referential scene with a returning Brodie Bruce (Jason Lee), means people take an old movie and change just enough to make you pay for the same shit all over again.
 Oh, and this incarnation of B&C is directed by none other than Kevin “fucking” Smith.
 So the dynamic duo set out to stop him making “another shitty movie about Jay and Silent Bob” by interrupting a shoot he’s doing at his groan-inducingly named festival Chronic-com.
-Along the way, they hang out at Mooby’s, beat up a paedophile, stumble upon a clan rally front by wrestling legend Chris Jericho.
+Along the way, they hang out at Mooby’s, beat up a paedophile, stumble upon a clan rally fronted by wrestling legend Chris Jericho.
 Oh, and they learn Jay also fathered a daughter, Millennium Falcon, played by Smith’s real-life kid Harley Quinn Smith.

 Not that the schmaltz gets in the way of the humour.
-For the most part, it’s as unapologetically crude as anything Smith’s done, filled the signature array of dick and fart jokes.
+For the most part, it’s as unapologetically crude as anything Smith’s done, filled with his signature array of dick and fart jokes.
 It lands for the most part, with a great gag per minute ratio – even if the more slapstick elements towards the end flop (a Glengarry Glen Ross riff is as unfunny as it is unexpected).
-Recurring joke about Silent Bob communicating via emoticons, and how strong their joints are, quickly cease to be funny too.
+Recurring jokes about Silent Bob communicating via emoticons, and how strong their joints are, quickly cease to be funny too.
 Then there’s a deeply uncomfortable strand of ironic racism, as stuck in the 90s as the characters.
 I suppose the logic is if it ain’t woke, don’t fix it.
-The supporting cast is also short-changed, with Millennium and her friends reduced to jokes about age and wanting to fuck Thor.
+The supporting cast is short-changed too, with Millennium and her friends reduced to jokes about age and wanting to fuck Thor.
 Speaking of which, Chris Hemsworth is one of many cameos smattered throughout.
 Given its budget was relatively scant, Smith has put together a hell of a rogue’s gallery, which maybe says something about the esteem his friends hold him in.
 Some are very impressive, even if they can’t trump those of its predecessor, and all are pleasingly self-deprecating.
 None so much as Kevin Smith, who saves a lot of the most barbed put-downs for himself – whether it’s the failure of Jersey Girl and Cop Out or the time he was too fat to fly Southwest Airlines.
 Still, whilst it’s great to see a guy laugh at himself, by the third act the supposed modesty becomes indulgent, given the film is essentially him and his creations in a circle-jerk (an image I think he’d dig).

 Jay and Silent Bob Reboot is available on VOD.